swatiAi/UsedCarEvaluation/README.md

 3. Commit your changes (\`git commit -m 'Add some feature'\`).
 4. Push to the branch (\`git push origin feature/your-feature\`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or suggestions, please open an issue or contact us at support@usedcarevaluation.com.